 This should not be confused with academic collaboration.

 |Inappropriate citation||Citing sources which have not been read, without acknowledging the 'secondary' source from which knowledge of them has been obtained.|

 'Self-plagiarism' occurs where a student republishes their own previously written work and presents it as new findings without referencing the earlier work, either in its entirety or partially.

 Self-plagiarism is also referred to as 'recycling', 'duplication', or 'multiple submissions of research findings' without disclosure.
 Self-plagiarism includes re-using parts of, or all of, a body of work that has already been submitted for assessment without proper citation.

-If you are a student you can use this collection of resources (worked examples, activities and links) to improve your all-round academic literacy and, consequently, reduce the possibilities for plagiarism.
+UNSW students can use the collection of resources on this site (worked examples, activities and links) to understand academic integrity, improve their academic skills and, consequently, reduce the possibilities for plagiarism.

 Step 1: Know what plagiarism is